dmazine/arch-linux-install/README.md

 ```
 # vgcreate vg_linux /dev/sda2
 ```

-Check if the volume group was created correctly
+Confirm that the volume group was created correctly.
 ```
 # vgdisplay
 ```